awsdocs/aws-robomaker-developer-guide/doc_source/create-robot-application-version.md

 # Creating a Robot Application Version<a name="create-robot-application-version"></a>

-When you create a robot application, there is only one version—the `$LATEST` version\.
-The `$LATEST` version can be updated with new a new version of the application any time\.
-If many people are making changes, or the robot application is updated frequently, you might not know all the details about the `$LATEST` version\.

-When you create a robot application version, you create an immutable snapshot of the `$LATEST` version\.
-It cannot be updated, so it will not change even if the `$LATEST` version is updated\.
-This is useful for deployments, when you need to have the same version on all of the robots in a fleet\.
+When you create a robot application version, you create a snapshot of the `$LATEST` version\.
+AWS RoboMaker remembers the Amazon S3 path and ETag of the file for the version\.
+If you change the file at the Amazon S3 path of that version, AWS RoboMaker will not be able to use that version\.
+AWS RoboMaker does not keep a copy of the version\.

 You can use any version of a robot application when you create a simulation job\.
 For deployments, you must use a numbered version\.
+For more information about application versioning, see [Application Versioning](application-versioning.md)\.

 **To create a robot application version**
 Follow the steps under one of these tabs\.